robert17/iotf-rtd/docs/devices/libraries/embedded_c.rst

 Installation
 --------------
-To install the Internet of Things Foundation client library for Embedded C follow the instructions below.
+To install the IoT Platform client library for Embedded C follow the instructions below.

 1. To install the latest version of the library, enter the following code in your command line.